Agreeableness

-Agreeableness is a personality trait manifesting itself in individual behavioral characteristics that are perceived as kind, sympathetic, cooperative, warm, frank, and considerate.
-In contemporary personality psychology, agreeableness is one of the five major dimensions of personality structure, reflecting individual differences in cooperation and social harmony.

-People who score high on this dimension are empathetic and altruistic, while a low agreeableness score relates to selfish behavior (often manifesting as stinginess) and a lack of empathy.
-Those who score very low on agreeableness show signs of dark triad behavior such as manipulation and competing with others rather than cooperating.
+Agreeableness is the personality trait of being kind, sympathetic, cooperative, warm, honest, straightforward, and considerate.
+In personality psychology, agreeableness is one of the five major dimensions of personality structure, reflecting individual differences in cooperation.
+People who score high on measures of agreeableness are empathetic and self-sacrificing, while those with low agreeableness are prone to selfishness, insincerity, and zero-sum thinking.
+Those who score low on agreeableness may show dark triad tendencies, such as narcissistic, antisocial, and manipulative behavior.

-Agreeableness is considered to be a superordinate trait, meaning that it is a grouping of personality sub-traits that cluster together statistically.
-The lower-level traits, or facets, grouped under agreeableness are: trust, straightforwardness, altruism, compliance, modesty, and tender-mindedness.
+Agreeableness is a superordinate trait, meaning it is a grouping of personality sub-traits that cluster together statistically.
+Some lower-level traits, or facets, that are commonly grouped under agreeableness include trust, straightforwardness, altruism, helpfulness, modesty, and tender-mindedness.

 History

-Cattell's 16 Personality Factors
+Early trait research

-Like all Big Five personality traits, the roots of the modern concept of agreeableness can be traced to a 1936 study by Gordon Allport and Henry S. Odbert.
-Seven years later, Raymond Cattell published a cluster analysis of the thousands of personality-related words identified by Allport and Odbert.
+As is the case with all Big Five personality traits, the roots of the modern concept of agreeableness can be traced to a 1936 study by Gordon Allport and Henry S. Odbert.
+Seven years after that study, Raymond Cattell published a cluster analysis of the thousands of personality-related words identified by Allport and Odbert.
 The clusters identified in this study served as a foundation for Cattell's further attempts to identify fundamental, universal, human personality factors.
-He eventually settled on 16 personality factors through the use of factor analysis.
-Further factor analyses revealed five higher-order, or "global", factors to encompass these 16.
-Although labelled "independence" by Cattell, a global factor defined by high scores on the E, H, L, and Q1 factors of the 16PF Questionnaire was an early precursor to the modern concept of agreeableness.
+Cattell eventually determined 16 personality factors (16PF) by means of factor analysis.
+Further factor analyses revealed five higher-order, or "global", factors that encompass these 16.
+Although labelled "independence" by Cattell, one of the global factors identified by the 16PF Questionnaire was an early precursor to the modern concept of agreeableness.